-Pradyuman Thakur murder: Victim's family wants accused tried as adult, CBI probe punches holes in Gurugram Police narrative
+Ryan school murder: Victim's family wants accused tried as adult, CBI probe punches holes in Gurugram Police narrative - Firstpost

 The father of the accused told TV channels that his son was innocent and they had been cooperating with the police from day one.
 He claimed that his son's robes did not have any blood stains and he stayed at the school until much after the incident.
 "How come there were no splashes of blood on his uniform?" his father asked.

 "My son didn't do anything.
-He informed the gardener and teachers after finding Pradyuman's body.
+He informed the gardener and teachers after finding the boy's body.
 He stayed in the school the entire day, and appeared for the exam.
 There was not even a single spot of blood on my son's clothes," the accused's father said.

 He added that Tuesday was the fourth time his son was questioned.
 "I reached around 11 am...
 I left at 2 am and CCTV footage can be seen for that," he said.